 This website provides practical information for European Union businesses in need of clear guidelines to trade with or invest in Japan or cooperate with Japanese partners.
-The information used in this website was obtained by screening over 1,600 webpages to provide European Union companies with a digest of useful Japan-related information from a wide variety of online sources.
+The information used in this website was obtained by screening the whole internet to provide European Union companies with a digest of useful Japan-related information from a wide variety of online sources.
 When seeking to do business abroad, it is essential to first get to know the country that you are targeting.
 Awareness about Japan’s politics, economics and social environment is a considerable asset.
-To help you improve your knowledge about Japan, and in accordance with the project of the European Commission's Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs to develop a global platform providing European Union businesses with relevant information about business with third countries, the EU-Japan Centre for Industrial Cooperation has created this online information portal for European companies seeking to break into the Japanese market.
+To help you improve your knowledge about Japan, the EU-Japan Centre for Industrial Cooperation has created this online information portal for European companies seeking to break into the Japanese market.
 It aims to bring together and make available all online information which could be beneficial to EU companies wishing to develop business in or with Japan.

 The EU Business in Japan (EUBIJ) project was officially launched in January 2014.
-The EU-Japan Centre has screened more than 1,600 links to Japan-related information and is pleased to make its findings available to you online.
+The EU-Japan Centre regularly browse the internet to identify Japan-related information and is pleased to make its findings available to you online.
 This website comprises several chapters covering every aspect of doing business in or with Japan.
 Consequently, the views expressed in these sources do not necessarily reflect the views of the Centre nor of any of its associate organisations.

 There are numerous reasons for investing in Japan: for starters, Japan is a large country which offers diverse business opportunities for those wishing to embark upon a potentially lucrative project.
 Forty-seven prefectures spanning from the metropolitan area of Tokyo to the snow-covered tops of Hokkaido each present a wide range of opportunities to explore.
 Cultural and commercial events fill the calendar, and a mix of traditional customs and the latest trends characterise the day to day life of the Japanese.
 The proportion of elderly people and single women is skyrocketing revealing new growing sectors of activity.
 Due to its unique and highly dynamic character, the Japanese market is an opportunity worth seizing with both hands!